MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 > [!Tip]
 > If you are working with big data, you’ll still use vectors to manipulate parameters and information about your data, but you'll probably store the data in the RevoScaleR high-performance .xdf file format.

+## Check the working directory

+Both R and RevoScaleR use the *working directory* to store any files that you create.
+Use the following open source R command to determine the working directory location:

+    getwd()

+Depending on your environment, you might not have permission to this directory.
+For example, on Windows, if the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have permission to save files to that location.
+To save a file on Windows, you could:

++ Run `setwd("C:/Users/TEMP")` to change the working directory to a writable directory.
++ Or, specify a fully-qualified path to a writable directory whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).

+Windows users, please note the direction of the path delimiter.
+By default, R script uses forward slashes as path delimiters.

 ### Exploratory Data Analysis

 After you have some data, you will want to explore it graphically.
 For most small data sets, the place to begin is with the `plot` function, which provides a default graphical view of the data: